From Winamop.com

 Matt started.
 The oil stain had gone.
 He looked around.
 Beside him stood a boy, aged maybe 12, in a rainbow scarf and hat, carrying a lantern on a pole.

-The pair strolled down the road.
-They went to the shops, the boy pointed out gifts that would suit Matts mum, his dad and his girl.
+They went in and out of shops, the boy pointing out gifts that would suit Matt’s mum, his dad and his girlfriend.

-As they walked from shop to shop Matts energy seemed to return, exactly the opposite of what normally happened when he went Christmas shopping.
+As they walked from place to place Matt’s energy seemed to return, exactly the opposite of what normally happened when he went Christmas shopping.
 They talked excitedly about his friends and family, their likes and dislikes, their hopes and dreams.
-The boy seemed to know them already
+The boy seemed to know them already.

-Matt arrived home in bouyant mood, he rang up some friends.
-Lets go out for a Christmas drink.
+Eventually, with all the shopping done, Matt arrived home in bouyant mood.
+He rang up some friends: “Let’s go out for a Christmas drink.”
 Then he thought about the boy.
-He couldnt take him into a pub, but where was he anyway?
-Theyd been together when they'd walked up to the front door but now he wasnt anywhere to be seen.
+He couldn’t take him into a pub, but where was he anyway?
+They’d been together when they'd walked up to the front door but now he wasn’t anywhere to be seen.

 Matt looked out of the window, the street was deserted.
 Then his eyes settled on an oil stain on the damp road, its rainbow colours seeming too intense to have been generated by the feeble street light.